 “It’s important to travel to industry events such as regional industry meetings, the ARDA World Convention as well as local events such as Chamber of Commerce events,” said Cordell.
-“Building and maintaining those relationships could be valuable in the near future or five years down the road.
-You truly never know.”

 Since industry and local events are one of the best places to begin building relationships, Pam gave me some advice on how to make the most out of these events and productively network.

 Obtain an Attendee List Prior to the Event